 For instance, in the case of a spike in demand for customer service, when a plan gets delayed or when cable service unexpectedly goes out.
 Then an artificial intelligence can be there for your rescue by answering questions like, what other flights are available or how much time will it take for the service to be restored.

-When deployed in such a manner, customer service has a lot of scope to be enhanced, by allowing human agents to focus on more complex issues.
+When deployed in such a manner, customer service has a lot of scopes to be enhanced, by allowing human agents to focus on more complex issues.

 Why Data is being called the new oil is because it is mainly the raw material of the digital economy.
 Earlier it was trapped in a vast maze of incompatible database and protocols or even filing cabinets, however, now it is quickly turning into a fungible commodity that can be accessed by new technology platforms like Hadoop and Spark.